 where NP is the covariance matrix from the flux and nuclear data and NA◦ is the activity covariance matrix.
 However, the STAYSL χ2 has a possibility to go negative as the activities are not directly squared.
-The χ2 statistic presented in Chapter 4 neglect uncertainty in the neutron fluence which would otherwise be incorporated into STAYSL χ2 results.
+The χ2 statistic presented in Chapter 4 neglects uncertainty in the neutron fluence that would otherwise be incorporated into STAYSL χ2 results.

 The sensitivity of the activation foil pack unfolding was assessed by unfolding the spectrum for each of the sets of activation data available from the Sampler results.
 STAYSL was executed on each trial to build up a set of χ2 and unfolded neutron flu- ence responses.
-Each set of activation products produces a test point which contained the reaction products produced under the same neutron fluence but varying activa- tion cross-sections.
+Each set of activation products produces a test point that contained the reaction products produced under the same neutron fluence but varying activa- tion cross sections.
 The incident fluence on the foils was the only correlated value for each reaction trial.
-The activation cross-sections contained no correlations between foils.
+The activation cross sections contained no correlations between foils.
 The unfolding process contained a mix of increases and decreases between varied reactions.

 Fission Product Isotopes